Lukasz-Gumpert/Python-EU-Market-Analysis/README.md

 ## Salary Distribution Analysis:

-Finally, I analyzed the yearly salary distribution across different data roles in Europe to understand the earning potential within each specialization.
-Additionaly, I focued on relationships between specific technical skills and their impact on compensation to identify the most lucrative paths for Data Analysts.
+This part focuses on yearly salary distribution across different data roles in Europe to understand the earning potential within each specialization.
+Additionaly, relationships between specific technical skills and their impact on compensation was added.

 <img src="Python-EU-Market-Analysis\assets\06_data_salary_distribution.png" alt='Salary distribution'>